ahlstromcj/seq66/README.md

             *   Added an initial metronome facility and 'rc' configuration.
             *   Metronome count-in added.
             *   Background automatic recording added.
+        *   Various fixes:
             *   Muted pattern slots show a short progress bar, to aid in the timing of queuing.
-        *   Improved the handling of the MIDI 'ctrl' file and inactive states.
+            *   Improved the handling of the MIDI 'ctrl' file and control states upon a restart.
             *   Tightened up pattern arming/disarming processing.
             *   Implemented left/right arrow keys to move the selected trigger in the song editor.
 Ctrl moves multiple triggers.
 Moving a trigger past END moves END.
             *   Improved keystroke movement of "L"/"R" markers in song and pattern editor time bars.
+            *   The global time signature is now applied to new patterns.
+            *   Added a try-catch to showing the locale.
+            *   Ctrl-Z removes all mouse-painted notes at once (like Seq24).
+                Single-note removal is macroed out.
     *   Version 0.98.10:
         *   Revisited issue #83, improved GUI editing of control/display
             automation.